401(a) Rice Retirement Plan

 Please review the following notice: Notice to Interested Parties; Defined Contribution Retirement Plan

 The default investments for each administrator are the age-based Vanguard Institutional Target Retirement funds.
-If you want to change your investment election, you will do that directly with the plan administrator via the website links below.
+If you want to change your investment election, you will do that directly with the plan record keeper via the website links below.

 Information and forms for your TIAA account can be found on TIAA's Rice Microsite.

 Information and forms for your Fidelity account, or to set up your account with Fidelity Investments,visit (http://www.netbenefits.com/rice).

 Note that the Rice Retirement Plan funds are held in a separate accounts from 403(b) plan funds.